citp/privacy-policy-historical/w/wy/wyn/wyndhamhotelgroup.com.md

-> *The following text is extracted and transformed from the wyndhamhotelgroup.com privacy policy that was archived on 2013-06-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130613032214id_/http%3A//www.wyndhamhotelgroup.com/terms-policy/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wyndhamhotelgroup.com privacy policy that was archived on 2013-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131219020104id_/http%3A//www.wyndhamhotelgroup.com/terms-policy/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy at Wyndham Hotel Group

 Close Close

-Stay and earn at more than 6,500 hotels and resorts* around the globe:

-Wyndham Hotels and Resorts®
-TRYP
-Wingate by Wyndham
-Hawthorn Suites®
-Microtel Inn & Suites by Wyndham®
-Dream
-Ramada®

-Night
-Baymont Inns & Suites®
-Days Inn®
-Super 8®
-Howard Johnson®
-Travelodge®
-Knights Inn®

-Earn points or airline miles for qualified stays
+Earn points or airline miles for qualified stays at nearly 7,000 locations across 14 hotel brands.

-Enjoy free nights with no blackout dates†

-Choose from hundreds of other rewards such as gift cards, airline tickets and more

-Take advantage of exclusive member offers

-† Participating properties in the U.S. and Canada only.
+After just one qualified stay, you can earn enough points to redeem for a reward!

+Rewards begin with as few as 250 points!
+\- Travel Accessories
+\- Music Downloads
+\- Magazines

+Or keep saving your points to redeem for:
+\- Free Nights – starting at just 5,500 points
+\- Gift Cards
+\- Airline Miles
+\- Merchandise & More

+It's FREE to join!

 Enjoy all of the exclusive Wyndham Rewards® benefits available; including: